Eileen Joyce: Early life and education

 The family had moved to Western Australia by 1911.
 They lived firstly in Kununoppin and later in Boulder.
+(Because of her association with the town, and her later international renown, in 2018, Eileen Joyce was inducted into the Walk of Fame at the Museum of Kalgoorlie-Boulder.)
 Despite their poverty, her parents encouraged her musical development and she began music lessons at age 10.

 She attended St Joseph's Convent School in Boulder where she was taught music by Sister Mary Monica Butler.
 When she was aged 13, her family's financial circumstances meant that Eileen had to leave school.
 However, they managed to find enough money to pay for piano lessons with a private teacher, Rosetta Spriggs (a great-grandpupil of Antonín Dvořák).
 She made Eileen known to a visiting Trinity College examiner, Charles Schilsky, a former violinist with the Lamoureux Orchestra in Paris.
 Schilsky was extremely impressed with Joyce: he later wrote "There is no word to explain Miss Joyce's playing other than genius.
 She is the biggest genius I have ever met throughout my travels".

 He approached the Roman Catholic Archbishop of Perth and arranged for Eileen to be sent to Loreto Convent in Claremont, Perth, to continue her schooling.
 Her music teacher there was Sister John More.
 Joyce entered the 1925 and 1926 Perth Eisteddfods, winning the Grand Championship in 1926.
 Schilsky continued to make her name known, and wrote a letter to Perth newspapers urging her to be sent to Paris to study.